 Learn About First-Person Point of View in Fiction

 Point of view in fiction simply means who tells the story.
-In first-person point of view, the story is told from the vantage point of a narrator who tells it from his viewpoint, using "I" or "we" as the story plays out.
-The narrator might be a relatively minor character, observing the action, as the character Nick does in F. Scott Fitzgerald's "The Great Gatsby," or the main protagonist of the story, such as Holden Caulfield in J.D.
+In the first-person point of view, a character in the story serves as narrator, using "I" or "we" as the story plays out.
+This narrator might be a relatively minor character, observing the action, as the character Nick does in F. Scott Fitzgerald's "The Great Gatsby."
+Or, he might be the main protagonist of the story, such as Holden Caulfield in J.D.

 Salinger's "The Catcher in the Rye."